pachyderm/docs/content/staging/pipeline-spec/datum-set-spec.md

 ## When to Use

-You should set this if your pipeline is experiencing "stragglers."
-I.e. situations where most of the workers are idle but a few are still processing jobs.
+You should set this if your pipeline is experiencing "stragglers." i.e., situations where most of the workers are idle but a few are still processing jobs.
 It can fix this problem by spreading the datums out in to more granular chunks for the workers to process.